 When we got back from our walk at Randall Park, we had a covey of Quail show up in the front yard to forage underneath the feeder.
 We have seen this group a few times this fall, so we are hoping that they continue to come throughout the winter.
 (I had to shoot this video through the blinds, so that is what the blurry lines are).

 The hummingbirds have been steadily coming to their heated feeder.
 I know they appreciate the semi-warm nectar when it is so cold outside.
 It is actually only about room temperature, but that’s better than being freezing cold!
 I have had at least two coming to the feeder still, and I know because I have seen them both appear at the feeder before taking off on a wild chase.

 A couple of years ago, my cousin Lorrie sent me some framed pictures of birds as a “just because” gift.
 I have them hanging up around the puzzle room where the computer is located.
 When I sit at the computer I can look over to the left a little bit and look at this one in the picture below.
 I love the little saying it has on it.
 We should all remember this: it doesn’t cost anything to dream, so why not go big?

 We had a little snow predicted for yesterday and today, so we got our snow tires put on the truck Monday morning.
 I am sure glad that we did because we have about 2 1/2 inches of snow right now, and more predicted for the upcoming few days.
 While all the snow was falling, Summer Girl was quite unconcerned because she was inside asleep on top of the big bed.

-Join me every Wednesday (barring any unforeseen circumstances) for more from the Southerner in the Northwest.
+Join me every Wednesday or Thursday (barring any unforeseen circumstances) for more from the Southerner in the Northwest.